Jacob120/bulletin-board-fullstack-app/README.md

 # Bulletin Board - fullstack app

-Live version on heroku https://bulletin-board-jk.herokuapp.com/
+Live version on heroku https://bulletin-board-jk.herokuapp.com/ Please ba patient, it may take up to 30 seconds to load :).